ruta-is-coding/languages/README.md

 ### Vartotojo sritis

-1. Registruotas vartotojas gali kurti susitikimus.
+1. Registruotas vartotojas gali kurti susitikimus;
-2. Savo sukurtus susitikimus galima redaguoti ir ištrinti.
+2. Savo sukurtus susitikimus galima redaguoti ir ištrinti;
 3. Vartotojas gali įkelti savo profilio nuotrauką, parašyti vardą ir pavardę, nurodyti gimimo datą.

+**English**

+Website description: create a platform for language exchange meetings in _Europe_ using Laravel framework and React library.
+Styling is done using Tailwind CSS.

+### Public domain

+1. Anyone can register;
+2. In the Meetups section, you can see all language meetings.
+When you click on them, you can see more detailed information (meeting name, description, languages, organizer, country, city, date and time);
+3. Meetings can be sorted by country;
+4. Meetings can also be sorted by language.

+### User area

+1. A registered user can create meetings;
+2. The user can edit and delete the meetings that he created;
+3. The user can upload his profile picture, write his name and a date of birth.